 Donated services have not been reflected in the financial statements since no objective basis is available to measure the value of such services.
 A substantial number of volunteers donate significant amounts of their time in PRC's program and support services.
 In addition, volunteers from throughout the community provided unskilled labor in conjunction with the Rebuilding Together project.
-The value of these services, which was estimated to be approximately \$261,000 and \$461,000 for the years ended June 30, 2020 and 2019, respectively, are not recognized in the accompanying financial statements due to the unspecialized nature of these services.
+The value of these services, which was estimated to be approximately \$261,000 for the year ended June 30, 2020 are not recognized in the accompanying financial statements due to the unspecialized nature of these services.
+There were no volunteer services received for the year ended June 30, 2021.